Ankerlantaarn Table Lamp

 Model: Ankerlantaarn 3 (anchor lantern 3).

-Other models: made in several variations, you can find them on their website.
+Other models: This Ankerlantaarn table lamp exists in several variations.
+You can find them on their website.

 Den Haan Rotterdam